Rang De

-Rang De is a 2021 Indian Telugu-language romantic comedy film written and directed by Venky Atluri.
-Produced by Naga Vamsi's Sithara Entertainments, the film stars Nithiin and Keerthy Suresh.
+Rang De is a 2021 Indian Telugu-language romantic action comedy film film written and directed by Venky Atluri and produced by Suryadevara Naga Vamsi, under Sithara Entertainments.
+The film starred Nithiin and Keerthy Suresh.
 The film's music is composed by Devi Sri Prasad while cinematography and editing are performed by P. C. Sreeram and Naveen Nooli respectively.
 The film was theatrically released on 26 March 2021 and the film received positive reviews from critics but it was commercial failure at box office citing COVID-19 Pandemic.
 The film's title is based on a song from Nithin's A Aa (2016).

 Plot

 Arjun is a young man who enjoys attention from his parents and everyone in the neighbourhood.
 As the colony he lives doesn't have kids of his age, he wishes to have a girlfriend, where Anupama's "Anu" family moves in.
 Arjun's family members grow fond of Anu, which sows the seed of jealousy in Arjun.
 With time, It develops into hatred, but Anu has developed feelings for Arjun.
 Arjun is poor in academics and is always compared to Anu who is a bright student, which irritates him.

 To escape the torture, Arjun plans to relocate to Dubai, where his sister lives, on the pretext of doing MBA.
 With the help of his friend's connection, who owns a consultancy, Arjun secures an excellent score in GMAT through cheating.
 His father throws a party and Arjun is delighted and also relieved about moving away from Anu.
 Arjun is informed that his application is on waitlist because he has 1 mark less than other two applicants of the top University he applied to, which only has 2 vacant seats.

 Just as he agrees to change his University preference, it is revealed that one of the two better scored students is Anu, which frustrates Arjun.
 He leaks Anu's abroad study plans to her mother, who doesn't want her to study further but instead tries to convince her to get married.
 With Anu's strong reaction, it turns into a big fight and eventually leads to Anu agreeing to marriage with a broken heart.
 On the day of Anu's marriage, she kisses Arjun publicly in front of all the invitees.
 Being helpless, Arjun marries Anu due to family pressure.